Minnesota Fats: Pool Legend: Gameplay

 The Saturn version of the game largely plays the same as the Genesis version, but includes a training mode, a short documentary on Minnesota Fats, and a completely different plot in the story mode.
 In the Genesis version, the player takes the role of an unnamed rookie pool player seeking to challenge Minnesota Fats, and cutscenes are computer-animation.
 In the Saturn version, the player takes the role of Minnesota Fats himself, in his quest to challenge fictional pool hustlers from around the United States; live-action, full-motion videos (FMVs) are used for the cutscenes.

-In Japan, the title Side Pocket 2 is only used in the Saturn version, whereas the Genesis version retains the Minnesota Fats: Pool Legend title.
+In the story mode of both games, the player plays either eight-ball or nine-ball, whereas in other modes, the player can also choose multiple other game types, including straight pool, rotation and one-pocket.

 Development

 As was typical of live action FMV in video games, the cutscenes in the Saturn version were shot on a minimal budget.
 Some of the opponents were portrayed by staff from Data East's marketing department.